 You get the idea.
 Of course, I realise none of them are actually leaping from a craft at the edge of space.
 But by not just dismissing it as ‘impossible’, there are ways to get near the experience or the source of the interest.

 So what seems impossible to you?
-And how can you break it down into 'doable' elements?
+And how true is that?